Aumaidkh/NewsSaasAdminFrontend/README.md

 ## Pages

-Login Page is used to login in an admin with email and password.
+#### Login Page
 ![image](https://github.com/Aumaidkh/NewsSaasAdminFrontend/assets/52782821/3f022428-9704-489b-bbd6-b71d0c85c486)
+This page is used to authenticate the user with email and password based authentication.
+It consists of the below elements
+1. Email field
+2. Password field
+3. Remember Me Checkbox
+4. Login Button

 #### Add Article Page